novasamatech/parity-signer/README.md

 yarn test-e2e:android --device-name Pixel_2_API_28
 ```

-On Android please replace `ios` with `android`, currently Detox's Android 0.60.x support is in progress, need to run `yarn start` to start a react-native server before testing.
-If there is an error, try build it again with `yarn build-e2e:android`
+On Android please replace `ios` with `android`, currently Detox's Android 0.60.x support is in progress, if there is an error, try build it again with `yarn build-e2e:android`

 ### Troubleshooting